gesfon/cms/README.md

 This is a [Next.js](https://nextjs.org) project using [Prisma](https://github.com/prisma/prisma) and SQLite as the Database.
-It's Tailwinded and used no Typescript.
+It's Tailwinded and uses no Typescript.

 Use `test@site.com` as username and `test` as password for a preview.